 After his early work in jazz, Scott become a pioneer in the field of electronica, minimalism, and ambient music.
 MANHATTAN RESEARCH INC. is a 2-CD, 69-track set featuring over two hours of Scott’s unreleased electronic recordings from the 1950s-’60s.
 These works feature homebuilt music machines like the Electronium, Clavivox, Circle Machine, Bandito the Bongo Artist, and more.
 The album includes collaborative works with JIM HENSON, and comes packaged in a 144-page, full-color, hard-bound book that features interviews with those who knew and worked with Scott (including synth pioneer ROBERT MOOG), along with photos, lab notes, US patents, and artifacts.
-Co-produced by Gert-Jan Blom and Jeff E. Winner.
-BUY: iTunes.
+Co-produced by Gert-Jan Blom and Jeff Winner.
+Buy digital: iTunes.
 Amazon.
+Buy vinyl: Music on Vinyl 2017 LP edition.
+(US link for 2017 MoV import.)
 Sample tracks are posted here.

 (Basta CD, 2008)